ralfbiedert/cheats.rs/content/faq.md

 In other words, the pentagram is the Rust of summoning circles.

 ### Are you a Satanist?

 All inquiries in this matter should be directed to your bathroom mirror on a moonless night.

+### Can you remove the pentagram?

+The pentagram has spoken.
+The pentagram stays.